-- In the bowl of an electric mixer fitted with the paddle attachment, beat the shortening, ½ cup granulated sugar and brown sugar until smooth.
+- In the bowl of an electric mixer fitted with the paddle attachment, beat ½ cup butter, ½ cup granulated sugar and brown sugar until smooth.
 Add the beaten eggs and beat until well combined.
 Add one cup of the flour mixture and beat until combined.
 With the mixer on low speed, pour in the yeast mixture.
 Add two more cups of the flour mixture and beat on low until just combined.

 - Switch to the dough hook attachment and add the remaining flour.
 Let the dough knead in the mixer on low speed for 8-10 minutes or until the dough is no longer sticky and a ball forms.
 You can use your hands for this step if you don't have an electric mixer.